j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-apache-flink-using-python.md

         return True
     else:
         return False

+def load_catalog(tbl_env: StreamExecutionEnvironment, region_name: str, bucket_name: str, catalog_name: str) -> Catalog:
+    """ This method loads the catalog into the environment.

+    Args:
+        tbl_env (StreamExecutionEnvironment): The StreamExecutionEnvironment is the context in which a streaming program is executed. region_name (str): The region where the bucket is located. bucket_name (str): The name of the bucket where the warehouse is located. catalog_name (str): The name of the catalog to be loaded into the environment.

+    Returns:
+        Catalog: The catalog object is returned if the catalog is loaded into the environment.
+    """
+    try:
+        if not catalog_exist(tbl_env, catalog_name):
+            tbl_env.execute_sql(f"""
+                CREATE CATALOG {catalog_name} WITH (
+                    'type' = 'iceberg',
+                    'warehouse' = '{bucket_name}/',
+                    'catalog-impl' = 'org.apache.iceberg.aws.glue.GlueCatalog',
+                    'io-impl' = 'org.apache.iceberg.aws.s3.S3FileIO',
+                    'glue.skip-archive' = 'True',
+                    'glue.region' = '{region_name}'
+                    );
+            """)
+        else:
+            print(f"The {catalog_name} catalog already exists.")
+    except Exception as e:
+        print(f"A critical error occurred to during the processing of the catalog because {e}") exit(1)

+    # --- Use the Iceberg catalog
+    tbl_env.use_catalog(catalog_name)

+    # --- Access the Iceberg catalog to query the airlines database
+    return tbl_env.get_catalog(catalog_name)
 ```

 ### Step 9 of 14.
 Check if the Apache Flink Catalog Database Exists and Create It if it Does Not